top of page

 Donate

 Let's create a compassionate world for everyone.
-Protect animals from the violence and suffering of animal agriculture, captivity, skin & fur trades, cosmetics, experimentation, entertainment, sports and the exploitation of puppy mills.
+Protect animals from the violence and suffering of animal agriculture, captivity, skin & fur trades, cosmetic testing, experimentation, entertainment, sports and the exploitation of puppy mills.
 True compassion begins with veganism as a moral baseline that leads to total animal liberation.

 Veganism isn't a diet, but rather a justice movement against all forms of animal exploitation - food, fashion, entertainment, research, sport, etc. Justice for non-human sentient animals to live free from human-caused exploitation, abuse and death.
 Making compassionate choices for animals comes with extra benefits for human health, the environment, the oceans, climate action and our empathy towards others.